choudharyus/Interview-workshop1/lib/whiteboarding.md

 Watch the candidate as they white board and take notes.
 You're looking for them to talk through their thinking and explain not only what they're doing but why they're doing it a certain way.
 Stop them and ask them why they're approaching the problem they way that they are.
+If they pause or appear to be stuck, let them work through it on their own.

 When the timer goes off, have the candidate take a seat.
 First, ask them what they thought went well.
 Then discuss the prompt and their process with them.

 Try to debrief each question as a group for at least 10 minutes.
+That can be discussing the problem, researching the prompt (only after the "interview" is complete!), and talking through solving the problem as a group.

 ## Prompts